 Whether you’re a believer or not, America’s towns are filled with spooky stories passed down through time.
 In cities across the United States, you can find haunted fortresses and jails, graveyards and even bathrooms with creepy and chilling stories.
 We’ve tracked down some of the most haunted places in America, where lingering spirits roam through the halls of hotels, and even on a Hollywood soundstage.

 Discover America’s most haunted places and learn about the eerie spirits that linger about our historic nation.
 Read on to learn about the country’s most chilling ghost stories.
-Each of the below-haunted locations leads to a more in-depth articl about their ghosts and hauntings.
+Each of the below-haunted locations leads to a more in-depth article about their ghosts and hauntings.
 So, don’t be afraid to click through whenever you see orange below.

-The 9 Most Haunted places in America
+The 10 Most Haunted Places in America

 1. The 52 Most Haunted Places in Oahu